KTH-dESA/GEOSeMOSYS_Kenya/README.md

 To be able to run the model you need to have approx 512 GB RAM.
 This model has been run on a High performance cluster at KTH.
 The shell file is therefor applicable for the HPC at PDC Tegner from SNIC (Swedish National Infrastructure for Computing).

 The whole workflow is run in Jupyter Notebook.
+The work flow is only tested on a Windows computer, therefore there might be small adjustements needed for other OS.

-# Dependencies
+# Python dependencies
 The workflow has a number packages that needs to be installed.

 The easiest way to install the Python packages is to use miniconda.